jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-08.md

 patents and so on is, in the conditions of a profit economy, on balance a propelling and not an inhibiting factor. -->

 2. This stands out most clearly in the case of those sectors of the economy which at any time happen to embody the impact of new things and methods on the existing industrial structure.

-The best way of getting a vivid and realistic idea of industrial strategy is indeed to visualize the behavior of new concerns or industries that introduce new commodities or processes (such as the aluminum industry) or else reorganize a part or the whole of an industry (such as, for instance, the old Standard Oil Company).
+The best way to get a realistic idea of industrial strategy is to visualize the behavior of new industries that:
+- introduce new commodities or processes (such as the aluminum industry) or
+- reorganize an industry (such as, for instance, the old Standard Oil Company).

-As we have seen, such concerns are aggressors by nature and wield the really effective weapon of competition.
+Such industries are aggressors by nature and wield the really effective weapon of competition.

 Their intrusion can only in the rarest of cases fail to improve total output in quantity or quality, both through the new method itself—even if at no time used to full advantage— and through the pressure it exerts on the preexisting firms.
 But these aggressors are so circumstanced as to require, for purposes of attack and